madrisan/nagios-plugins-linux/README.md

 but only the `check_memory` plugin is provided by the binary package shipped by Debian, starting with the [Debian Bookworm](https://packages.debian.org/bookworm/nagios-plugins-contrib) version.

-For more details, see GutHub [discussion #147](https://github.com/madrisan/nagios-plugins-linux/discussions/147).
+For more details, see GitHub [discussion #147](https://github.com/madrisan/nagios-plugins-linux/discussions/147).

 ## Gentoo Package